Objectives and Key Results: OKR Tips for Better than "OK" Performance

 Whether your employees grade themselves or request ratings from colleagues, most people score a solid 7.5.
 This leaves managers with zero useful information for coaching or performance management.

 But with OKRs (objectives and key results), performance grading is a completely different story.
-The OKR system isn’t designed to support annual reviews.
+The OKR system isn’t designed to support annual performance reviews.
 No one is granted or denied bonus cash on the basis of OKR scores.
 Forward-thinking organizations use OKRs to keep teams focused, aligned, and informed about progress.

 Need help defining your goal philosophy?
 Read our Power Workbook for Setting Employee Goals and OKRs.